wharton/automagic-rest/README.md

         """
         Return a list of allowed schemata we want to create RESTful endpoints for.
-If None, will create endpoints for all schemata owner the the schema owner user.
+If None, will create endpoints for all schemata owned by the schema owner user.
         """
         allowed_schemata = ['my_data', 'public_data']